 It’s also important the grout matches the colour of your tiles.
 Cement-based grouts come in a large array of colours to complement any tile choice in your bathroom renovations.

+As the best stone restoration experts in Sydney, we get this question a lot about what colour to recommend to our customers when it comes to grout.
 Choosing the right grout colour is an important decision when renovating your bathroom.
 It can either make or break the overall aesthetic you’re trying to achieve.
 Lighter grout colours tend to make smaller bathrooms feel more open and airy.
 They also work well with neutral tile shades.

 However, keep in mind that light grout shows stains and dirt more easily over time.
 Darker grout is more forgiving of messes but can cramp a small room.
 No matter the tile style, selecting a grout hue that blends in without distracting is key.